Acta Scientific Paediatrics

 Over the study period, six cases of ABO incompatibility were declared, with an incidence of 0.014/1,000 LBPs (05 were children between 1 and 12 years and 01 were female 79 years old).
 2.20% are in grade 2 and 1.10% in grade 4 (Table 2).

-In our series, the incidence of ABO incompatibility is higher than that reported by the Casablanca and Rabat team [5,8] and is similar to the published incidence in the Maghreb [24,25].
+In our series, the incidence of ABO incompatibility is higher than that reported by the Casablanca and Rabat team [5,8] and is similar to the incidence reported in the Maghreb [24,25].

 Our Haemovigilance investigation of the 06 cases of ABO incompatibility found that the incompatible transfusions resulted both from human error and failure to comply with good transfusion practices as described in the literature [12,23].

-Continuous awareness raising and training of medical and paramedical staff is a key element of transfusion safety in ensuring good feedback and better notification of RARs.
+Awareness raising and continuous training of medical and paramedical staff is a key element of transfusion safety.

 Conclusion

-Haemovigilance is a process of quality to improve and increase transfusion safety.
-It is covering and monitoring all the activities of the transfusion system.
-The Moroccan Haemovigilance system is inspired by the French system in its concepts and structures.
+Haemovigilance is a Quality process to improve and increase transfusion safety.
+It covers and monitors all activities of the transfusion system.

-• Implement corrective actions oriented towards training and regular awareness raising of healthcare personnel.
+Implement corrective actions oriented towards training and regular awareness raising of healthcare staff.

-• Develop the support for the declaration of RARs, and set up a software program via a network between BTC and HE to improve the reporting of RARs, secure data
+Develop the support of the RARs declaration, and set up a software via a network between the Blood Transfusion Centre and the Healthcare Establishment.

-• collection and facilitate the work of reporters and haemovigilance correspondents.
+Secure data gathering and facilitating the work of the reporters and haemovigilance correspondents.

 Bibliography